 - Get approval from your advisor(s) and respective Joint Committee (JC).
-Copy the GASAO, JP Administrator, and Registrar in your correspondence with your advisor(s) and JC. - Once you have written approval from your advisor(s) and JC, then you must complete MIT's Office of Graduate Education Graduate Student Petition at https://oge.mit.edu/wp-content/uploads/2021/09/PetitionForm-General-08-2021.pdf. - o The form requires a signature from two Graduate Administrators: either the WHOI Registrar and your home MIT departmental administrator, or the JP Program Administrator at MIT and your home MIT departmental administrator.
+Copy the GASAO, JP Administrator, and Registrar in your correspondence with your advisor(s) and JC. - Once you have written approval from your advisor(s) and JC, then you must complete MIT's Office of Graduate Education Graduate Student Petition at https://oge.mit.edu/gpp/faculty-oversight/petitions/ - The form requires a signature from your advisor and a Graduate Administrator (either the WHOI Registrar, your home MIT departmental administrator, or the JP Program Administrator at MIT).